cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### David Mansolino [Cyberbotics] 05/12/2020 11:39:53
 > Hello, I am programming robots in the Webots simulator.
 There is an example of a radar "radar.wbt", it is written in C++, is there an example of programming radar in Python?

-`@Алексей_Александрович` the example is written in C indeed, however, the Python radar API is available here and works almost the same way as for the other devices: [https://cyberbotics.com/doc/reference/radar?tab-language=python](https://cyberbotics.com/doc/reference/radar?tab-language=python)
+`@Евклит` the example is written in C indeed, however, the Python radar API is available here and works almost the same way as for the other devices: [https://cyberbotics.com/doc/reference/radar?tab-language=python](https://cyberbotics.com/doc/reference/radar?tab-language=python)

 > `@David Mansolino` Okay, so I do I need to setup anything?
 Because right now even if I run the sample project obstacle\_avoidance the simulation doesn't stop after the robot has crossed the line or crashed into something.
 In the console it says that the supervisor has been started though but It's not doing anything else